mmistretta/RHSummit2018Camel3ScaleLab/01-create-camel-route/README.md

 ```

 ## Run and Test Your Camel Route Using Standalone Spring Boot
-To initially test your Camel route you can run it using standalone Spring Boot.
+To initially test your Camel route, you can run it using standalone Spring Boot.
 This will ensure everything compiles and that your Rest API is working as expected.
 To do this go to your terminal, browse to your project folder, and run the following:
 ```
 mvn spring-boot:run
 ```
-Leaving your route running in the terminal and using a separate terminal or browser try and hit your API.
+Leaving your route running in the terminal and using a separate terminal or browser, try and hit your API.
 If using a terminal run the following command:
 ```
 curl http://localhost:8080/camel/hello
 ```